Header

 Colloqium: BA Thesis in Linguistics Spring semester 2023/2024

-I am happy to supervise BA theses in any of the areas listed under “Research Interests”.
+I am happy to supervise BA and MA theses in any of the areas listed under “Research Interests”, and I am open to other topics as well.
 Feel free to write me an e-mail so we can set up a meeting to discuss your ideas.
 Here are some of the theses I have supervised in the past:

 • BA thesis, “A Semantic Analysis of the Kennings used for Humans and Women in Old English and Old Norse Poetry” (Leonie Kyburz; Fall semester 2021)